Maynard Dixon Legacy Museum

-Hello, and thank you for inquiring about participating in the Maynard Dixon Museum of Art project with the Thunderbird Foundation for the Arts.
+Hello, and thank you for inquiring about participating in the Maynard Dixon Museum Legacy Project with the Thunderbird Foundation for the Arts.

 We'd like to tell you why we give, in the hope that it will answer the question of why you may want to help our mission and museum project.
 It's the story of a woman whose one benevolent act set the stage for what would become the Thunderbird Foundation for the Arts, an organization that preserves the home of the American artist Maynard Dixon, in Mt.
 Carmel, Utah.